 Gas Powered Tank-Type Hot Water Tank

-Another version of the tank-type hot water heater is one that is powered with natural gas.
+Another version of the tank-type hot water heater is one that is powered by natural gas.
 It has the same look as the electric version but has a few more components, like a pilot light, burners, and gas-specific safety features.

 Tankless water heaters are the newer, sleeker kind of hot water heaters that work a little differently than traditional tank-style water heaters.
 They don’t store water at all.
 Instead, when water is needed, it flows through this machine, gets heated instantly by a gas burner or electric element, and is sent out to where it is wanted.